- Collaborative Divorce

 - Parenting Time agreement

 - How medical support will be taken care of

 - How childcare support will be handled

 - Who will get to claim income tax exemptions

 - How assets and debt will be divided

 If my Divorce is Uncontested, Do I Still Need a Lawyer?

 An uncontested divorce is less complicated than a contested divorce, but it is still wise to have an attorney help you through the process of drafting and filing divorce papers.
-Uncontested divorces should have less costs involved than a contested divorce because both parties are in agreement and there is less that has to be worked out.
+Uncontested divorces should have fewer costs involved than a contested divorce because both parties agree, and there is less to be worked out.
 Having an attorney in an uncontested divorce can help reduce the stress that is already involved when getting a divorce.
 Having an advocate on your side helps to get through the emotional process of divorce.

 The attorneys at Jeddeloh & Snyder PA have been handling divorce cases for over thirty years.
 We have earned our reputation as trusted divorce attorneys.
 We are here to help you through the process of an uncontested divorce in Minnesota.